 1. A quarter note brings release instead of rhythmic tension.
 This sticking is awesome if you want to emphasize the pulse.

 2. Accenting only the second note of there triplet brings a lot of rhythmic tension because this note is not part of the shuffle.
-So the rLr is a great sticking when you want ghost notes in your shuffle with this dynamic motion Rlr.
-It certainly has its place in more rhythmically complex music but not so much in a pop tune with a great time feel.
+So the rLr is a great sticking when you want ghost notes in your shuffle.
+We then use this dynamic motion Rlr.
+The version with the rLr dynamics certainly has its place in more rhythmically complex music but not so much in a pop tune with a great time feel.
+Too much rhythmic tension would just make it sound weird.
+(Don't ever show off syncopation skillz at the expense of the music.
+Been there, done that, got the angry looks of band mates..)

-3. Accenting the third note of the triplet makes the shuffle upbeats come out.
+3. Accenting the third note of the triplet makes the shuffle upbeats stand out and come alive.
 This to our ears is a perfect mix of rhythmic tension with purpose.

 So Jeff uses the third option a lot, and in Rosanna as well.
 The intro fill is also an example of that albeit that all three notes of the triplet are more or less accented here.